wildfunctions/tensor/README.md

 This allows a straight-forward calculation of the outer and inner products of Tensors.

-The inner product between two Tensors is currently defined for all Tensor ranks, so long as the ranks are the same, and the indices of both Tensors are all of equal dimension.
-I will gradually ease up on these restrictions.
+The inner product between two Tensors is currently defined for all Tensor ranks, provided the ranks are equal, and the indices of both Tensors are all of equal dimension.
+We will gradually ease up on these restrictions.

+## Example
 This code serves as a sketch.<br/>